-If your 2018 Ford Fusion has an engine block and coolant leaking, stop driving it altogether.
-You must take it to an authorized dealership or repair shop right away if you want to prevent any accident from happening.
+If your Ford has an engine block and coolant leaking, stop driving it altogether.
+Take it to an authorized dealership or repair shop right away.

-How to Know If My Car Has A Coolant Leak Problem
+How to Know If My Ford Has A Coolant Leak Problem

 See If the Check Engine Light Came On

 The first thing you need to do if you think you have an engine overheating issue is to see if the car’s check engine light is on.
 Some with affected vehicles noticed the car’s check engine light came on when the Ford Fusion started overheating.